[julio.diegidio.name - Home page]

 • many rounds of refactoring to improve readability, modularity, and conventions;

-• a growing design-level documentation to handle the overall complexity.
+• a growing design-level documentation to manage the overall complexity.

-• (This diagram is coupled with a high-level pseudo-class diagram, and detailed state-transition diagrams for the few modules with significant complexity, namely: GX_Board, GE_Controller, GX_View.Board.
-These additional diagrams are not provided here.)
+(This diagram is coupled with a high-level pseudo-class diagram, and detailed state-transition diagrams for the few modules with significant complexity, namely: GX_Board, GE_Controller, and GX_View.Board.
+These diagrams are not provided here.)

 • Engine.source.js